shd101wyy/markdown-preview-enhanced/README.md

 Yes, I DO NEED A JOB. `(*/ω＼*)` (Any country (region) should be fine for me.
 I can also work remotely.)
 I am an international student from China currently studying at University of Illinois at Urbana-Champaign.
 I am a CS major student and I will get my BS/MCS degree this May (2017).
 I am personally very interested in game development and front-end web development.
 If you are willing to offer me a job opportunity, please contact me by my school email `ywang189@illinois.edu` or my personal email `shd101wyy@(sina|gmail).com`. (plz don't be mad if you don't get any response from me because I might be busy working on my homework `(✿◡‿◡)).
-Thank you very mcuh :)
+Thank you very much :)

 ## Credits
 * [remarkable](https://github.com/jonschlinkert/remarkable) - Markdown parser, done right.
 Commonmark support, extensions, syntax plugins, high speed - all in one.
 Gulp and metalsmith plugins are also available.